Disease Guide ·Urinary Tract Infection ·2026

 What Causes UTIs in Cats

-Bacterial UTIs in cats are caused by bacteria (most commonly E. coli) ascending from the lower urinary tract into the bladder.
-In younger cats, urinary symptoms are more often caused by feline idiopathic cystitis (stress-related bladder inflammation without bacteria).
-True UTIs are more common in senior cats (10+), females, cats with diabetes, kidney disease, or hyperthyroidism — conditions that make the urinary environment more hospitable to bacteria.
+Bacteria (mostly E. coli) ascend into the bladder.
+In young cats, urinary symptoms are typically feline idiopathic cystitis (stress-related, no bacteria).
+True UTIs are more common in seniors, females, and cats with diabetes, kidney disease, or hyperthyroidism.
 More common in senior cats than younger ones

 Symptoms - What to Watch For

-Frequent trips to the litter box with little or no urine output.
-Straining to urinate.
-Blood in the urine (pink or red-tinged).
-Urinating outside the litter box.
-Crying or vocalizing while urinating.
-Excessive licking of the genital area.
+Frequent litter box trips with little urine output.
+Straining.
+Blood in urine.
+Urinating outside the box.
+Crying while urinating.
+Excessive genital licking.
 Strong-smelling urine.
-If your cat (especially a male) is unable to urinate at all, this is a life-threatening emergency — urinary blockage.
+A male unable to urinate is a life-threatening emergency.
 A blocked cat is a medical emergency

 Diagnosis - $150-$400